VikeStep/sprinkles_for_vanilla/README.md

 sprinkles_for_vanilla
 =====================

 This is a mod that adds a config for vanilla.
+An example config is shown in the repo.

 Current Features
 ---------------------